zulip/zulip/docs/integration-guide.md

 1. **[Webhook integrations](#webhook-integrations)** (examples: Freshdesk,
    GitHub), where the third-party service supports posting content to a particular URI on our site with data about the event.
-For these, you usually just need to add a new handler in `zerver/views/webhooks.py` (plus test/document/etc.).
+For these, you usually just need to add a new handler in `zerver/views/webhooks/` directory (plus test/document/etc.).
    An example commit implementing a new webhook is: https://github.com/zulip/zulip/pull/324.

 2. **[Python script integrations](#python-script-and-plugin-integrations)**